barrysweeney/1-click-startup/README.md

 Additional ports have been exposed such as

-We'll dive a little deeper into this file when we move on to adding a service later but for now we can take a quick look so you get the general idea of how we tell our application which services to start and what port to expose them on:
+We'll dive a little deeper into this file when we move on to adding a service later but for now we can take a quick look so that you get the general idea of how we tell our application which services to start and what port to expose them on:

 ![](developer/guides-and-posts/summary/assets/compose-yaml.png)

-Essentially we either provide a path to a Dockerfile to build the service (as done with the backend service) or we name the image as an existing service we want to use such as with the mysql image (this image is then pulled from [Docker Hub](https://hub.docker.com/))
+Essentially we either provide a path to a Dockerfile to build the service (as done with the backend service), or we name the image as an existing service we want to use such as with the mysql image (this image is then pulled from [Docker Hub](https://hub.docker.com/))

-We don't need to worry too much about all of the commands right now as we'll see them again later when we're adding a new service.
+We don't need to worry too much about all the commands right now as we'll see them again later when we're adding a new service.

 ### 💽 Custom Webserver